kyma-project/kyma/docs/service-catalog/03-02-provisioning-and-binding.md

 To deprovision a given service, delete the ServiceInstance custom resource.
 As part of this operation, the Service Broker deletes any resource created during the provisioning.
 When the process completes, the service becomes unavailable.

 ![Kyma deprovisioning](./assets/deprovisioning.svg)

-> **NOTE:** You can deprovision a service only if no corresponding ServiceBinding for a given ServiceInstance exists.